From A Wiki of Ice and Fire

 The Seven Kingdoms is a realm located on the continent of Westeros, ruled by the king who sits on the Iron Throne in the capital city, King's Landing.
 The name dates before the time of when Aegon the Conqueror set to unite the lands of Westeros, when there were seven independent kingdoms.
 Today there are nine distinct regions.

-When Aegon used dragons to conquer the seven individually ruled kingdoms that existed on the mainland and forged a huge, strong empire.
-The Kingdoms were: The Kingdom of the North, the Kingdom of Mountain and Vale, the Kingdom of the Isles and Rivers, Kingdom of the Rock, Kingdom of the Reach, Kingdom of the Stormlands and Dorne.
+When Aegon landed on the continent of Westeros, it was made up of seven individually ruled kingdoms: The Kingdom of the North, the Kingdom of Mountain and Vale, the Kingdom of the Isles and Rivers, the Kingdom of the Rock, the Kingdom of the Reach, the Kingdom of the Stormlands and Dorne.

 Aegon managed to conquer only six of the seven kingdoms, consolidating them under the rule of House Targaryen and the Iron Throne.
-Dorne was joined to the realm only two centuries later through diplomatic means, after a few hurdles on the way, thus making the name somewhat inaccurate.
+The Conquest of Dorne occurred two centuries later through diplomatic means.

 For most of their history the regions of Westeros were independent kingdoms.
 The number of these kingdoms and their borders have changed many times.
 Following a successful conquest of all the lands of Westeros south of the Wall but Dorne, and their consolidation under the rule of the Iron Throne, Aegon established his new empire's capital on the spot of his landing, for which it was known as King's Landing.